Graduate Certificate in Project Management

 It is also suitable for people already working in roles where project work is common, but who lack any relevant professional training in this field.

-Our students have the opportunity to gain industry certification from the Project Management Institute (PMI) or Microsoft by sitting an external exam to become a Certified Associate in Project Management (CAPM); offered at a subsidised rate.
+Our students have the opportunity to gain industry certification from the Project Management Institute (PMI) by sitting an external exam to become a Certified Associate in Project Management (CAPM).

 Get to grips with the fundamental tools and techniques required to manage diverse projects, before developing your practical competencies through simulated real-world learning experiences.

-The course consists of mini-lectures, short videos, readings, case studies, interactive activities, simulated projects, and much more.
-Students will receive a high level of web-based support if they have questions.
+The course consists of mini-lectures, short videos, readings, case studies, interactive activities, and much more.
+Students will receive a high level of personalised web-based support to maximise their chances of success.

 Learn from the experts